On some posts, as an Amazon Associate, I earn an affiliate commission from qualifying purchases.

 1. Create a Budget

-First, create a budget.
+First, create a budget, like for when you organize an event.
 Take inventory of all your expenses and be realistic about how much you spend on each item.

 A budget will set up healthy spending patterns and a foundation to financially plan for the future.
 Consider making a minimalist budget to help you save more.